Non-dom tax changes: the FIG regime, CGT and income tax

 When an individual remits funds to the UK, it will be necessary to identify the source of the funds remitted to determine whether the remittance is of previously accrued foreign income or gains (subject to UK tax) or contains clean capital.
 Where a remittance is made from an account containing a mixture of income, gains and clean capital or funds that derive from more than one tax year, it is currently necessary to apply strict ordering provisions to determine the source of the remitted funds.
 These are referred to as the mixed fund ordering rules.

-A Temporary Repatriation Facility (TRF) will be available for those who have previously claimed the remittance basis, allowing them to remit previously accrued foreign income and gains to the UK from 6 April 2025 at a reduced rate.
+A Temporary Repatriation Facility (TRF) will be available for those who have previously claimed the remittance basis, allowing them to remit previously accrued foreign income and gains to the UK after 6 April 2025 at a reduced rate.
 This relief will be available for a period of three tax years.

 To use the TRF, taxpayers will be required to designate FIG to which the relief will apply within their self-assessment tax return.
 Designations made during the 2025-26 and 2026-27 tax years will be taxed at a flat rate of 12%, with the rate rising to 15% for designations made during the 2027-28 tax year.